The Top End’s tropical climate allows for a year-round outdoor lifestyle, which locals and visitors are renowned for making the most of.

 When the sun goes down, Darwin comes alive with some of Australia’s best restaurants and eateries, bars and pubs, theatres, nightclubs and an international-standard casino.

-60% of Aussie travellers believe Kakadu is one of Australia’s best kept travel secrets.
-Brimming with native wildlife, it’s a utopia for any animal lover.
-And it’s just three hours’ drive from Darwin.
+Oodles of Aussie and international travellers think Kakadu is one of Australia’s best-kept travel secrets.
+And it’s just three hours drive from Darwin.